erickbytes/lofipython/content/blog/should-you-block-llms-and-bots-from-your-blog.rst

 **Bots and robots.txt**

 Bots are crawling the internet.
 They make up a large chunk of all web traffic.
-On my blogs, I've always used the robots.txt to say to bots, "scrape away!" like this:
+On my blogs, I've always used a `robots.txt <https://www.cloudflare.com/learning/bots/what-is-robots-txt/>`__ to say to bots, "scrape away!" like this:

 ::